mozilla/shield-studies-addon-template/README.md

 ## About This Repository

-This repository is intended as an example repository containing templates and good practices for creating a [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) add-on for Firefox.
+This repository is intended as an example repository containing templates and good practices for creating a [Add-On Experiments](https://mana.mozilla.org/wiki/display/FIREFOX/Pref-Flip+and+Add-On+Experiments) for Firefox.

 See [TEMPLATE.md](./docs/TEMPLATE.md) for more details on how to use the template.
 Note: Remove this section after you have cloned/merged the template to your own study add-on repo.